 Levain Bakery is rumored to have the best chocolate chip cookies in the world.
 Yes, in the world.
 Hmmmmmmm.
 This is a highly debatable subject.
 What determines if a recipe is the best recipe in the world?
 It’s all a matter of personal opinion and preference.
 Follow along and I’ll give you my observations and the results of my taste testing and baking research.

 Last September, I took a trip with my oldest daughter Corrine to NYC.
 She was there for Fashion week and I was there for support, choosing restaurants and overall sightseeing.
 Levain Bakery was high on my list of places to visit this trip.
 We purchased each of the four types of cookies they sell.
 My favorite was the Chocolate Chip Walnut Cookie.
 I Instagrammed a photo (below) of the cookie while we were in NYC and received almost 100 of comments from readers professing their love for Levain cookies, recipe requests and even comments stating a copycat recipe would be an answer to prayers!
-In the interest of answering prayers and helping everyone who doesn’t live close to NYC (or even those who just want a make a batch of Levain style cookies) I’m going to share my version of the Levain Bakery Chocolate Chip Walnut Cookie recipe.
+In the interest of answering prayers and helping everyone who doesn’t live close to NYC (or even those who just want a make a batch of Levain style cookies) I’m going to share my version of the Levain Bakery Chocolate Chip Walnut Cookie recipe (and also the no-nut version, read end of post).
 But first, I’ll give you the story of how this recipe came to be…

 Cut to the chase: